omnisoho/typescript-101/README.md

 <img src="./images/ts-state-of-frontend-typescript.png">
 <img src="./images/ts-state-of-frontend-typescript-future.png">

-In the *State of frontend 2022* survey, there is strong opinion expressed in the continued and rising popularity of TypeScript
+In the *State of frontend 2022* survey, there is strong opinion expressed in the **continued and rising popularity** of TypeScript

 <br/>

 *Source: [State of JavaScript 2021](https://2021.stateofjs.com/en-US/other-tools)*
 <img src="./images/ts-state-of-javascript-flavours.png">
-Compared to other languages that compile to JavaScript, TypeScript is polled as the clear choice.
+Compared to other languages that compile to JavaScript, TypeScript is polled as the **clear choice**.

 <br/>